Chapter Two

 “Hey, Bug.
 You like the room?”

 Go away, she thought desperately.
 Instead, she shrugged.
-“It’s fine.”
+“It’s fine,” she said lightly, hoping her dad would get the hint and leave.

-He stepped into the room, not getting the hint.
+He didn’t.
+Instead, Gavin stepped into the room, looking around.
 “Ah, look, books!
 Have you read these?”

 “I don’t know.
 I haven't looked at them yet.”

-Her father gave her an odd look and then came to sit next to her on the colorful bed.
+Her father gave her an odd look and then sat down next to her on the colorful bed.
 “Moving is not easy, but we are safer this way.”

 Fable frowned.
 No matter how often she had asked, her parents never told her who they were running from.
 The Shadow Hunters, as Fable had personally dubbed them, frequently appeared in her nightmares.
 The unknown foe that was forever chasing her family.

-Fable felt the soft vibration of her phone getting a new message.
+Fable felt the soft vibration of her phone as it received a new message.
 She quickly coughed to hide the sound, hoping her father hadn’t heard.

 “Are you okay?”
 Gavin asked, concerned.

 “Oh, I’m fine… I’m just…. just tired.”
 She rested her head against the pillow.
-It smelled unfamiliar and faintly of lavender.
+It smelled unfamiliar, with a faint hint of lavender.

 “Ah… yes.”
 He looked at her as though she were some puzzle he was trying to figure out.
 “You can talk to us if you need.
 You know this, yes?”